barryclark/jekyll-now/_posts/2017/2017-07-03-Lycans-vs-Vampires-Fantasy-Backgammon.md

 * Bag to carry the backgammon board set.
 * Weighs 3,500 grams (almost 8 pounds!)

-The set should be hiting Kickstarter this month.
+The set should be hitting Kickstarter this month.
 No word on pricing yet.

-The mockups for this beast look increadible.
+The mockups for this beast look incredible.
 It's a set I'd really love to own.